HezekiahAO/2D-AI-Animation-Software/README.md

 # TweenCraft
-A 2D AI animation App, Desigined to to integrate AI into various animation levels such as Line Art, Inbetweening, and various other repetitive task.
+A 2D AI ehanced animation app, desigined to integrate AI into various animation levels such as Line Art, Inbetweening, and other repetitive parts of the animation.
-It aim to reduce animators works by 50%, allowing animators to focus on only important and critical aspect of animations such as
+The aim of this is to reduce animators works by 50%, allowing animators to focus on only important and critical aspect of animations such as

-1 ease in and ease out,
+Ease in and Ease out,
-2 exageration,
-3 sqush and streach,
+Exageration,
+Sqush and Streach,
-4 Anticipation,
+Anticipation,
-5 Staging,
+Staging,
-6 Pose to Pose/Straight ahead animationm,
+Pose to Pose/Straight ahead animationm,
-7 Follow Through,
+Follow Through,
-8 Arc
+Arc,
-9 Secondary Actions
+Secondary Actions,
-10 Appel
-11 Timming
+Appel,
+Timming,
-12 Solid Drawing.
+and Solid Drawing.

-Currently, I've only developed the MVP version which allows you to draw, animate and review your animation.